systemdcollapse/classical-proto-grover-dl/README.md

 ## Purpose
 This repository is the **classical baseline archival evidence** for project traceability.
-It documents early algorithmic design choices and provides a transparent baseline for comparison with the primary hybrid quantum Cirq submission.
+It documents early algorithmic design choices and provides a transparent baseline for comparison with the primary hybrid quantum Cirq version.

 ## Scope
 - Classical workflow inspired by Grover-like search logic